treussart/domoticz_skill/README.rst

 Configuration
 -------------

-Name your devices in Domoticz like this: "What Where".
+Name your devices in Domoticz like this: "Where What".
 Mycroft will look for the device listed in Domoticz.
-However the skill will also look for "Where What" as well.
-Devices can also be referenced by "What" alone but Mycroft will only fall back to that if it can't find the device using "What Where" or "Where What".
+However the skill will also look for "What Where" as well.
+Devices can also be referenced by "What" alone but Mycroft will only fall back to that if it can't find the device using "Where What" or "What Where".

-examples device names:

--  Living room light
--  Outside temperature
--  Front door lock

-example phrases:

--  Hey Mycroft turn on the living room light
--  Hey Mycroft what is the outside temperature?
--  Hey Mycroft lock the front door

 Note:  Especially with weather sensors try to name your devices something that won't interfere with other skills.
-For instance naming a device "weather" could cause Mycroft to give you the current stat for the device named "weather" if you ask "what's the weather" rather than telling you what the current weather is from the weather skill.
+For instance naming a device "weather" could cause Mycroft to give you the current stat for the device named "weather" if you ask "what's the weather" rather than telling you what the current weather is via the weather skill.

 Domoticz Groups and Scenes